replicatedhq/help-center/content/docs/vendor-rbac/resource-names.md

 ### customer/create

-Grants the holder permission to create new customer.
+Grants the holder permission to create a new customer.

 ### customer/upload_avatar

-Grants the holder permission to upload a avatar
+Grants the holder permission to upload a avatar.

 ### customer/[:customerId]/update